ardanlabs/kit/web/README.md

 func (prw *ProxyResponseWriter) WriteHeader(status int)
 ```
 WriteHeader implements the http.ResponseWriter interface and simply relays
-the request and records the status code written.
+the request after cleaning up the request headers.
+It theb records the status
+code written.